uvanov/indrivo-task/readme.md

 # INDRIVO Task

 Well, that was funny.
-I work last time with Vanilla JS about a few months ago)
+I worked last time with Vanilla JS about a few months ago)

 [ **findBestMatch** function placed in "app.js", tabs functionality into "tabs.js" ]